The Office for Students (OfS) monitors what higher education providers do to prevent people being drawn into terrorism.

 What is the Prevent duty?

-The Prevent duty aims to stop people becoming terrorists or supporting terrorism.
+The Prevent duty aims to safeguard people from becoming terrorists or supporting terrorism.

 The government created two sets of statutory guidance to support the strategy, one of which is specifically for higher education bodies.